D. J. Eliot

-D. J. Eliot (born August 14, 1976) is an American football coach who is the linebackers coach for the Philadelphia Eagles of the National Football League (NFL).
+Darin "D. J." Eliot (born August 14, 1976) is an American football coach.
+He serves as the defensive coordinator and linebackers coach for the NC State Wolfpack, positions he has held since 2025.
 He previously served as the defensive coordinator and outside linebackers coach at Temple University and also served as an assistant coach at the University of Kansas, University of Colorado Boulder, University of Kentucky, Florida State University, Rice University, University of Tulsa, Texas State University, University of Miami, University of Houston and the University of Wyoming.

 Coaching career

 Early career

 Eliot began his coaching career at his alma mater, the University of Wyoming in 1999.
 He then served as a graduate assistant at University of Houston from 2000 to 2001 and at the University of Miami in 2002.

 Texas State

 In 2003, Eliot was hired as the defensive backs coach at Texas State University.
 In 2004, he became their linebackers coach.

 Tulsa

 In 2006, Eliot joined the University of Tulsa as their linebackers coach.